balancer/scaffold-balancer-v3/README.md

 This section will walk you through:

-- Creating and Deploying the custom pool factory example.
+- Creating and
+  the custom pool factory example.
 - Running the script to deploy more pools from said custom pool factory.

 ---

-## 🏭 3.1: Creating the Custom Pool Factory
+### Creating the Custom Pool Factory

 We will focus on creating the `ConstantSumFactory.sol` contract.
 Let's focus on the constructor first.